-(define (list-sum p) (list-accumulate + 0 p)) (define (list-product p) (list-accumulate \ 1 p))
+(define (list-sum p) (list-accumulate + 0 p)) (define (list-product p) (list-accumulate 1 p))

-Defining the list-length procedure is a bit less natural.
-The recursive case in the original list-length procedure is (+ 1 (list-length (cdr p))); it does not use the value of the first element of the List.
-But, list-accumulate is defined to take a procedure that takes two inputs-the first input is the first element of the List; the second input is the result of applying list-accumulate to the rest of the List.
+Defining the list-length procedure is a bit more complicated.

+In our previous definition, the recursive case in the list-length procedure is (+1 (list-length (cdr p))).
+Unlike the list-sum example, the recursive case for list-length does not use the value of the first element of the List.
+The way list-accumulate is defined, we need a procedure that takes two inputs-the first input is the first element of the List; the second input is the result of applying list-accumulate to the rest of the List.

 We should follow our usual strategy: be optimistic!
 Being optimistic as in recursive definitions, the value of the second input should be the length of the rest of the List.
 Hence, we need to pass in a procedure that takes two inputs, ignores the first input, and outputs one more than the value of the second input:

-'''

-(define (list-length p)

-(list-accumulate (lambda (el length-rest) (+ 1 length-rest)) 0 p))
+(define (list-length p) (list-accumulate (lambda (el length-rest) (+ 1 length-rest)) 0 p))

-'''

 Exercise 5.13.
-Use list-accumulate to define list-max (from Exercise 5.12).
+Use list-accumulate to define the list-max procedure (from Exercise 5.12).

-Exercise 5.14. [\] Use list-accumulate to define is-list? (from Exercise 5.11).
+Exercise 5.14. [] Use list-accumulate to define the is-list? procedure (from Exercise 5.11).

-Example 5.3: Accessing List Elements
+Example 5.3: Accessing List Elements.
 The built-in car procedure provides a way to get the first element of a list, but what if we want to get the third element?
-We can do this by taking the cdr twice to eliminate the first two elements, and then using car to get the third:
+We can do this by taking the cdr twice to eliminate the first two elements, and then using car to get the third: (car (cdr (cdr p))).

-'''

-(car (cdr (cdr p)))

-'''

 We want a more general procedure that can access any selected list element.
 It takes two inputs: a List, and an index Number that identifies the element.
-If we start counting from 1 (it is often more natural to start from 0), then the base case is when the index is 1 and the output should be the first element of the List:

-(if (= n 1) (car p) ...)
+If we start counting from 1 (it is often more natural to start from 0), then the base case is when the index is 1 and the output should be the first element of the List: (if (= n 1) (car p)...).